-Offering Karate classes in Norbury intended for individuals from all walks of life both female and male.
-Our company offers lessons for people from beginner level right through to seasoned Karate enthusiasts.
-Our Karate students might be male or female, young or old, we will work with individuals from all avenues of life, regardless of their sex or age.
+Providing Karate classes in Norbury made for people from all walks of life both male and female.
+We offer lessons for people from beginner level right through to seasoned Karate enthusiasts.
+Our Karate pupils can be male or female, old or young, we are able to work with individuals from all avenues of life, regardless of their sex or age group.

 Karate practice (Norbury ) – Our Karate Classes in Norbury

 Karate practice is usually divided into 3 key activities:

 Kihon (drilling of stances, blocks, punches, strikes and kicks)